gabesoft/srunner/README.md

 based on the scripts found in the specified directory.
 Each file should be named with underscores and its corresponding method will be camel cased (e.g. do_stuff.js -> doStuff()).

+where options is an object that can contain the following
+- dir:      the scripts directory (this can be an array of multiple directories)
+- onError:  the handler that will be called in case of error
+- quiet:    set to true don't print the step names

 ## run(cb)

 Will run the script.
 All methods will be run async and in the order called.
 On error (either